‘World’s Sexiest Nurse’ Lauren Drain Sports Skimpy Bikini In Throwback Instagram Post

 The stunner sizzled in a crocheted, olive green bikini, that left little to the imagination.
 She flaunted her fit physique in the tiny two-piece, much to the delight of her audience.
 Her amazing curves and washboard abs were put on full display.
 The personal trainer also a wore a pair of nude platform heels that accentuated her incredibly toned legs.

-For the photo, the blonde bombshell styled her long hair in a deep middle part.
+For the photo, the blond bombshell styled her long hair in a deep middle part.
 She enhanced her gorgeous features by wearing a full face of makeup, an application that included subtle contour, voluminous lashes, and nude lipstick.

-In the caption, Lauren advertised for her six week fitness program, starting on November 17.
+In the caption, Lauren advertised her six-week fitness program starting on November 17.
 According to Lauren’s website, participants of the challenge are given instructions for an intense workout regimen and nutritional meal plans.

 The post appears to be a fan favorite as it quickly racked up more than 8,000 likes.
 Many of Lauren’s dedicated followers also took the time to compliment the stunner.
 While some simply left fire emoji in the comments section, others were decidedly more vocal in their praise.